Deepcodepentester/twitter_clone_v2/README.md

 ## About the project

-This project is a light weight version of the X social network previously known as twitter. only a few of the X app features was integrated.
+This project uses laravel framework to  create a light weight version of the X social network previously known as twitter. only a few of the X app features was integrated.
 Real time updates and algorithm used in the app was not integrated.

 ## Run the following commands sequentially to have the project running
 -- git clone https://github.com/Deepcodepentester/twitter_clone_v2.git